 The report comes shortly after the World Business Council for Sustainable Development (WBCSD) and consultancy Radley Yeldar co-published the results of a survey which quizzed 158 corporates on their approach to sustainability reporting.
 The survey found that one-third of the corporate respondents produced combined reports for this financial year – an 11% increase on 2017 figures."

-This is an extract from a longer article in edie.net.
+This is an extract from an article featured on edie.net.
+View the full article here.